 Natural Strategies for the Epstein-Barr Virus

-The Epstein-Barr virus received a lot of publicity in the 1980s.
+The Epstein-Barr virus got a lot of publicity in the 1980s.
 It seemed like every time I looked in a magazine or turned on the TV, another celebrity was relaying their tale of woe about this strange new malady that was robbing them of their energy and attacking their bodies with aches and pains.
 According to the media, it was assaulting “yuppies” in epidemic proportions.
-Researchers have learned a lot about this virus in the last 20 plus years and have found that it is associated with much more than just fatigue-related illnesses.
-One of the most commonly found viruses in all of humankind, Epstein-Barr, is responsible for conditions ranging from mononucleosis to several types of cancer.
-What do we know about this prolific virus, and how can we protect ourselves from its attacks?
-First, let’s get some background and then look at some of the natural strategies for the Epstein-Barr virus.
+Researchers have learned a lot about this virus in the last 20 plus years, and have found that it is associated with much more than just fatigue-related illnesses.
+One of the most commonly found viruses in all of humankind, Epstein-Barr is responsible for conditions ranging from mononucleosis to several types of cancer.
+What do we know about this prolific virus and how can we protect ourselves from its attacks?
+Let’s look at some of the natural strategies for the Epstein-Barr virus.

 What is the Epstein-Barr Virus?

-The Epstein-Barr Virus (EBV) was named after British researchers who discovered it in 1964 – Michael Epstein and Yvonne Barr – with assistance from Bert Achong.
-EBV is technically known as human herpesvirus 4 (HHV-4) and is a member of the herpes virus family, including the herpes simplex virus.
+The Epstein-Barr Virus (EBV) was named after the British researchers that discovered it in 1964: Michael Epstein and Yvonne Barr, along with assistance from Bert Achong.
+EBV is technically known as human herpesvirus 4 (HHV-4) and is a member of the herpes virus family which includes the herpes simplex virus.
 It is found worldwide, and most of the world’s population is infected with it at some point in their lives.
-It is estimated that up to 90% of the population is infected.
+It is estimated that up to 95% of all Americans aged 35-40 are infected.
 Infants are susceptible to infection shortly after birth, as soon as maternal antibodies disappear.
-In developed countries such as the United States and the European Union, infection usually does not occur until adolescence or young adulthood.
+In developed countries such as the United States and the European Union, infection usually does not come on until adolescence or young adulthood.
 In other parts of the world, it is more common for infected children to be found.
 Often these infections show no symptoms or are hard to distinguish from normal childhood illnesses such as a cold or flu.
 35-50% of the time, infected adults will develop mononucleosis, which is the most common manifestation of EBV.

 What is Mononucleosis?

-From the onset of infection to the appearance of symptoms, the standard incubation period is about 4 to 6 weeks.
-During this time, the patient is contagious, but mono can only be spread by intimate contact with another person’s saliva.
+The standard incubation period, from the onset of infection to the appearance of symptoms, is about 4 to 6 weeks.
+During this time, the patient is contagious, but mono can only be spread by intimate contact with the saliva of another person.
 This usually occurs by kissing, coughing, sneezing, or the sharing of drinking or eating utensils.
 Once symptoms have appeared, the illness usually runs its course within several weeks to a month.
 However, some people will experience fatigue and not feel back to normal for several months.
 Infected individuals will keep the EBV in their systems for life, but most people only develop mono once.

 Most of the time, mono is not a serious illness.
 Occasionally, certain complications may develop: